jonessarae/nlp_correlates_protection/README.md

 ## Purpose

-The purpose of this pipeline is for identifying publications relevant to the topic of correlates of protection and extracting entities of the following categories:
+The purpose of this pipeline is for identifying publications relevant to the topic of correlates of protection and extracting entities for the following categories:
  - animals
  - assays
  - immune correlates